sharonsun131/PyBer_Analysis/README.md

 <img width="654" alt="total_drivers" src="https://user-images.githubusercontent.com/102264298/167322383-dff63c0e-dd7d-4fd1-8bac-35f2ab999f47.png">

 ### Total fares
-    The urban cities have the highest fare amount among the the different city types and the total amount of fares is 39854.38.
+    The urban cities have the highest fare amount among the the different city types, and the total amount of fares is 39854.38.
     While the rural has the smallest fare amount, which is 4327.93.

 <img width="656" alt="total_fares" src="https://user-images.githubusercontent.com/102264298/167322386-50d9453a-cf52-4359-a42e-f25fa36934c8.png">